Hallupa/FXCMUKTradeLog/README.md

 # FXCM UK TradeLog

-## FXCM UK TradeLog is a trade logger for FXCM UK, importing trades using FXCM's API and providing analysis.
+## FXCM UK TradeLog is a trade logger for FXCM UK.
+It imports trades using FXCM's API and provides analysis.

 The application imports trades directly from FXCM UK - once imported, trades can be:
 * Viewed on a chart